Table of Contents

 Sleeping with the LED light on is a major risk to our mental health.
 This is because exposure to LED lights in the night causes poor sleep, leading to psychiatric problems.
 This induces more depression and anxiety, further inhibiting sleep quality, which worsens psychiatric symptoms.

 Interestingly, circadian disorders might have something to do with light exposure.
 In fact, jet lag can be seen as a circadian disorder that arises after long-distance travel across five or more time zones.
 The body’s internal clock becomes out of sync with the new time zone and can lead to sleep disruptions.
+That is why important for a pilot to manage it’s jet lag.
 The jet lag from acclimating to a new time zone can take days or up to two weeks.

 The truth is sleeping for 2 hours is better than none but try to sleep as much as you can.